 A similar tool — the research journal — is useful for every scientist.
 That’s a place to elaborate on your ideas, develop arguments, describe your findings, try to understand the failed attempts, plan future work, etc. Also notes from meetings, seminars, and papers belong here.

 The most important thing is to focus on the content: you are, after all, creating valuable documentation of your work.
 So do not obsess with the form and the language.
-Use the freewriting technique and write with ease & joy.
+Use the freewriting technique and write with ease and joy.
 This allows your writing skills to develop casually, without any particular effort.

 3. Know how

-You can learn these things in courses and workshops, but also from books & blogs.
+You can learn these things in courses and workshops, but also from books and blogs.
 So take a workshop, and read a book — but don’t obsess with theory (greetings to the top-down writers :)) and avoid spending too much time (and money) on it.
 Remember: knowledge is useless if you don’t put it into practice.